yan-xinyi/SSB_KPE/README.md

 </pre>

 ## Dataset Discription
-This paper utilized section structure information from academic articles to enhance KPE performance.
-Upon conducting a data investigation, it was observed that commonly used KPE datasets consist of academic articles presented as plain text, lacking differentiation between sections and paragraphs.
-To overcome this issue, there is a need to construct new datasets and segment the data based on the clear demarcation of sections within the articles.

-Upon investigating the existing open-source datasets, it was observed that the HTML texts of each article within the PubMed dataset could be obtained directly from the PubMed website.
-In order to mitigate the issues of uniformity of section structures within a single domain, this study also selected academic articles from the fields of library and information science (LIS) and computer science (CS) as corpora for KPE.

-**1. PMC-1316 Dataset**

-This dataset is from Schutz (2008) containing 1323 academic papers with full text, which are available on the PubMed website.
-After filtering 7 papers without full-text content, the dataset contains 1316 academic papers.

-**2. LIS-2000 Dataset**

-This is a self-built dataset, containing 2000 papers from library and information science area with full text.
-These papers are randomly selected from 5 journals: Aslib Journal of Information Management, Journal of Documentation, Library Hi Tech, Online Information Review, and The Electronic Library.

-**3. IEEE-2000 Dataset**

-Due to the substantial volume of full-text academic papers, we decided to randomly shuffle all the data and split it into training, validation, and test sets in an 8:1:1 ratio, instead of adopting ten-fold cross-validation.
-The number of samples and author's keyphrases for each set are presented in Table 1.
+This study leveraged the section structure information of academic articles to enhance Keyphrase Extraction (KPE) performance.
+To address the issue of uniform section structures within a single domain, we selected academic articles from both Library and Information Science (LIS) and Computer Science (CS) for our KPE corpus.
+Given the substantial volume of full-text academic papers, we opted to randomly shuffle the data and split it into training, validation, and test sets in an 8:1:1 ratio, rather than employing ten-fold cross-validation.
+The number of samples and author-provided keyphrases for each set are detailed in Table 1.

 <div align=center>
 <b>Table 1.
 Number of samples and author's keyphrases of training, valid and test sets in different corpora.</b>